 If you’re ready to take it one step up from selling to family and friends, start your online store.
 This requires more time for setting up and learning how to manage a digital store and also forces you to consider whether your items are ready to be sold to the mass market.
 Will they do well in an online marketplace?
-Are the competitive?
-If you’re not sure, or are open to developing new products, consider the products that ecommerce experts at Selz suggest making and selling online:
+Are they competitive?
+If you’re not sure or are open to developing new products, consider the products that eCommerce experts at Selz suggest making and selling online:

 - Picture Frames

 Note that what you make or produce may dictate where you sell the product.
 For example, if you’re a photographer, you can simply upload your images to a stock photo site and make passive income as they’re downloaded by users.

 If you don’t already have a product you know how to make, consider taking a course or class to learn the basics.
 Apply your new knowledge and put your unique spin on the products to drive interest in your niche.